osmlab/labuildings/README.md

 LA Buildings
 ===========

-Los Angeles County building import
+Los Angeles County building and address import

 Generates an OSM file of buildings with addresses per census block groups, ready to be used in JOSM for a manual review and upload to OpenStreetMap.
 This repository is based heavily on the [NYC building import](https://github.com/osmlab/nycbuildings)

 This README is about data conversion.
 See also the [page on the OSM wiki](https://wiki.openstreetmap.org/wiki/Los_angeles,_California/Buildings_Import).

+You may want to browse the [issues](https://github.com/osmlab/labuildings/issues) and/or "watch" this repo (see button at the top of this page) to follow along with the discussion.

 ![LA buildings screenshot](la_buildings_screenshot.png?raw=true "LA buildings screenshot from QGIS")

+Sample .osm files (**not ready for import yet**) are in this [zip file](https://github.com/osmlab/labuildings/blob/master/venice_osm.zip?raw=true).

 Browse a slippy map of the data [here](https://api.tiles.mapbox.com/v3/stamen.labuildings/page.html#17/33.99024/-118.46586)